Apsu/Mir/README.md

 # Mir

-Mir is a differentially-actuated, fully-parallel, 3-axis 3D printer design.
+Mir is a highly-symmetric, differentially-actuated, fully-parallel, 3-axis 3D printer design.

 ## Overview

 This design has the following major features:

+### Symmetric

+Mir is symmetric within each axis, as well as across the XY gantry, and has other symmetries between combinations of sections.

+The amount and variety of mirrored symmetries in this design is why the codename is 'Mir'.

 ### Fully Parallel